jacefuse/Fuselage/README.md

 - Planned and Future Goals...

     System Architecture:
         Transition to a psuedo RISC-V-based emulated architecture (a "VPU" if you will), allowing for a realistic and extensible CPU model.
 Develop a virtual machine capable of simulating assembly-like programming for games and system-level logic.
-Use of the VPU would be optional, as every component of Fuselage will be usable direction on the target platforms through C and C++.
-Ideally ports of the framework to other systems will be as close to system native as possible, relying on as few external dependancies as possible.
+Use of the VPU would be optional, as every component of Fuselage will be usable directly on the target platforms through C and C++.
+Ideally, ports of the framework to other systems will be as close to system-native and will rely on as few external dependancies as possible.

     Pixie Layer:
         Introduce the Pixie Layer (short for "PIXel Information Encoding") to handle sophisticated bitmap operations.
 The Pixie Layer will serve as a flexible system for managing and rendering complex pixel-based data, extending the capabilities of both the Text and Sprite Layers.
 Pixie data is not just RGBA values, but instead a collection of graphic and operation data allowing graphics objects to act not as static images but rather as image output routines.